woocommerce/woocommerce/readme.txt

 * paying_customer user meta when order is complete
 * Improved download links in emails
 * Replaced quantity selector of grouped downloadable products with a button
+* Reworked checkout fields to make them easier to extend

 = 1.3.2.1 - 15/12/2011 =
 * Category/Ordering fix